nostr-protocol/nips/XXX.md

 ### Clients and Relays

-Clients and Relays are free to choose what combinations of Signatures Algorithms and ECC Curves they support, the only mandatory one is `Schnorr/secp256k1`, which is the default for Nostr, but highly encouraged to support more, at least `ecdsa` and `eddsa` with their default curves.
+Clients and Relays are free to choose what combinations of Signatures Algorithms and ECC Curves they support, the only mandatory one is `schnorr/secp256k1`, which is the default for Nostr, but highly encouraged to support more, at least `ecdsa` and `eddsa` with their default curves.
 This way Nostr network will be increasingly more compatible and possible to interoperate with other networks.

+### Integration into NIP-01

+We propose that this NIP, when discussed and approved, should be integrated into NIP-01, as it represents a global improvement for event signing.
+We decided to keep it separated in a different file to be more concise for discussion for now.